samm00/penrose/README.md

 This is a highly customizable penrose tiling generator using python.

-A penrose tiling is a tiling of shapes (in this code, a thin and a thicc rhombus) that has five-fold roational symmetry, reflection symmetry, but not translational symmetry.
+A penrose tiling is a tiling of shapes (in this code, a thin and a thick rhombus) that has five-fold roational symmetry, reflection symmetry, but not translational symmetry.
 What this means is that the pattern will never repeat, even if you continue it to infinity.

 For more on penrose tilings, you may wish to consult the [wiki page](https://en.wikipedia.org/wiki/Penrose_tiling).